 Children’s worries tend to be age related and although their worries aren’t adult worries, to children they probably feel like they are.
 Looking back on my own life, although I had school worries and concerns too, I think I too focused on my own issues to hone in on the other worries.

-Not making the school team or house captain may be seen by some as character building, but to a child, those disappointments may seem like the end of the world.
+Children tend to worry about fitting in.
+They worry about adolescence, about peer pressure.
+They may also worry about being bullied in school.
+Not making the school team or house captain may be seen by some as character building, but to a child, those disappointments seem like the end of the world.